Bokashi is a two step process. First, fermentation in a barrel. Second, dig down into the ground or into a container and make soil.

 1. Put a layer of absorbent rice husk in the bottom of the airtight barrel, bucket or container (5-10% of the volume).
 This is to absorb moisture from the food/organic waste.
 Sprinkle with a couple of tablespoons of bokashi bran.

 If rice husk is not available, use some other form of absorbent material such as coconut fiber or charcoal.
-Shredded newspaper can also be used.
+Shredded newspaper or office paper can also be used.
+Use tissue paper if you have it.

 3. Continue filling until the container is full, it doesn’t matter how long it takes.
-Press down the food scraps to create more space.
+Press down the food scraps to create more space (you can use a bottle or a plate to keep your hands clean).
 If you have a lot of one particular type of material, layer it with other material.

-4. Top the barrel with something absorbent (more rice husk for example).
+4. Top the barrel with something absorbent (more rice husk for example, or a shredded newspaper).

-6. Start a new barrel in the same way.
+6. Start a new barrel in the same way while the first one ferments.

 PART TWO.
 MAKE SOIL.

 The basic principle is to mix the fermented bokashi with some kind of soil and wait for it to change from food waste to fertile soil.
 This will take from two to four weeks in “real” soil but the speed depends on how much microbial life there is in the original soil.
-The process may take up to 3 months in soil that is more or less pure sand.
-Try adding some clay or other fertile soil to speed up the process, or even brown leaves that have been lying on the ground.
+Try adding some brown leaves when you dig down your bokashi – they add valuable carbon and structure to the soil.

 There are a number of different methods, but all involve mixing bokashi with soil in some type of hole or container.